 Episode S1E20.
 The Fred Perlini Interview.

-Fred was unexpectedly drafted by the Toronto Maple Leafs in 1980 and on the “Big Day” was digging in a ditch when a passing motorist, who was listening to the draft on his car radio, told Fred that he’d been picked in round 8 by the Toronto Maple Leafs.
+Fred was unexpectedly drafted by the Toronto Maple Leafs in 1980 and on the “Big Day” was digging in a ditch when a passing motorist, who was listening to the draft on his car radio, told him that he’d been picked in round 8 by the Toronto Maple Leafs.

 The following year Fred made history by playing for the Maple Leafs second team, the Toronto Marlies in the afternoon, scoring three goals and then playing for the Toronto Maple Leafs that same evening and scoring again.

 The year was 1986 and after five seasons in the AHL and just eight NHL appearances for Toronto, Fred decided to cross the Atlantic and give Europe a go, unfortunately a lucrative contract to play in Italy fell through leaving Fred high and dry.

 Italy’s loss was definitely the UK’s gain, Fred Perlini received a call from Murrayfield Racers captain and good friend Chris Kelland who arranged for Fred to talk to the Nottingham Panthers head coach Alex Dampier, whose “sales pitch” was:

 Come to Nottingham, it’s not the NHL or AHL but you’ll have some fun playing again

 The deal done, he became a Panther and helped his new team win the Autumn Cup, their first silverware since reforming in 1980.
 Fred had a record breaking season, playing 45 games, scoring 108 goals, 104 assists for 212 points.

 The following season Fred reluctantly chose to leave Nottingham to join the Fife Flyers, as Fred explains,

 I never wanted to leave Nottingham but Fife offered to double my wages, it was an offer I simply couldn’t refuse